spencer-shadley/completed-class/meta/Bonus Features/bonus.md

 1. Added a linter to every unit conforming to the latest learnings to ensure consistent style and highlight errors.
 1. Students did not notice (behind the scenes changes)
 1. This enabled me to fix literally thousands of bugs easily.
 In every unit there were hundreds of bugs to fix and linting automated fixing most of them.

+## Data Visualization

+1. The metrics of the class were visualized using the API from BCS and Tableau
+1. They did not directly know about this but it did enable positive early conversations with students when it was noticed they weren't attending class, had missed a few homeworks, etc.
+1. This enabled easily and quickly identifying students that fell behind, how well a homework went and served as a general dashboard for the class.